nayasinghania/technical-portfolio-website/README.md

 ### Sections

+#### Header
+Header links can be easily customized.
+The light/dark mode toggle is in the header, but can by moved by removing the `ModeToggle` component from `src/components/header.tsx` and putting it in your desired location.

+#### Footer
+Footer social links can be specified in `src/lib/data.ts`.

 #### Hero
-The hero has first, middle (optional) and last name and a header/tagline
+The hero has first, middle (optional) and last name and a header/tagline.

 #### About
 The about page has a portrait image and an about me text.